C2SM/icon-vis/README.md

 from iconarray.plot import formatoptions # import plotting formatoptions (for use with psyplot)
 ```

-Then you can use the functions or modules as needed, eg:
+Then you can use the functions or modules as needed, e.g.:

 ```python
 iconvis.get_example_data()